 a) Once the veteran is rated and deemed eligible for VA Healthcare services by the Claims side, then the veteran is entered into the VA Healthcare System

-b) Healthcare is just that, Healthcare - ZERO claims, ratings, etc, just Healthcare
+b) Healthcare is just that, Healthcare - ZERO claims, ratings, etc. Just Healthcare

 c) Unlike the Claims side, Healthcare can NOT take from the Claims side